ifMaxi/DeliciousFood/README.md

 - **The favorites button**: When pressed, it navigates to a screen with a list of all the objects stored in the app's database.
 Selecting an object navigates to the details screen.
 The great advantage of this component is that it is available offline.
 - **And the categories section**: Located at the bottom of the screen is a section with different categories for recipes.
 Selecting an item navigates to a screen displaying a list of items with all the recipes in the selected category.
 In turn, when a recipe is selected, it navigates to the details screen.

+It also has a details screen, which contains useful information about the selected recipe: a photo, the ingredients and their quantities, preparation instructions and three buttons whose function is to save/delete the item from the database, a link with an intent that opens the browser to see the origin of the recipe and a link that opens the YouTube app with an explanation of the recipe.

 ![NavGraph](https://github.com/user-attachments/assets/05c2bd8f-e962-4b90-bdbb-70c079b2cc1e)

 ## Language and libraries